top of page

 The modern interpretation of Blacklock and Moyes advice solidifies two truths, one, that walking is the most important outcome of infant development.
 Two, it is dangerous for blind infants to walk unaided.

 Yet, Blacklock & Moyes’ solution contained no quest for finding a way to accomplish the first by improving the second.
-Instead, the belief that the child with MVI/B must endure bruises to be truly independent was now written in stone, or, at least, in a highly respected reference book.
+Instead, the belief that the child with a MVI/B must endure bruises to be truly independent was now written in stone, or, at least, in a highly respected reference book.

 The piano was invented in the 1700s, and in the 1800s students at residential schools for the blind were taught to play professionally or to be piano tuners.
 In the 1700s, Ben Franklin invented bi-focal eyeglasses for people whose vision could be corrected with lenses.
 Yet, in the 1700s, learned men who were blind could not even conceive of the idea of making a safety device to protect blind babies when they walked.